Notable People

 So his defeats never felt total.
 He lost nominations and still won agenda-setting power.

 Sanders's official biography now describes him as serving a fourth Senate term after winning re-election in 2024, while sitting on major committees including Health, Education, Labor, and Pensions, Veterans' Affairs, Finance, Budget, and Environment and Public Works.
-Those assignments matter because they show he is not simply a mascot of dissent.
+Those assignments matter because they show he is more than a mascot of dissent.
 He operates inside the institution as well as against its habits.

 That dual role is part of what makes him unusual.
 He has always tried to be both insurgent and legislator, sermonizer and committee member.
 Admirers see a rare consistency in that.
 Critics see a politician who prefers critique to coalition.
 Both views contain some truth.